 FAQ

-Who is at risk of developing PCOS?
+Who is at risk of developing PCOS/PMOS?

-Does PCOS have a genetic component?
+Does PCOS/PMOS have a genetic component?

 Do lifestyle factors have an influence?